simonedivo/job-sequencing-and-tool-switching-problem/README.md

 ## Paper
 The Paper on which the models are based on, is [Exploiting symmetry for the job sequencing and tool switching problem](https://www.sciencedirect.com/science/article/pii/S0377221724001632?ref=pdf_download&fr=RR-2&rr=8df4b052daf24c4a).
-There is also a copy in this repository, named *paper-progetto.pdf*

 ## Structure
 The project is structured as follows: